 Sheila Graziano discovered her passion for dance at an early age.
 Rooted in ten years of tap lessons, her enthusiasm grew with the discovery of Appalachian clogging and other forms of traditional dance.
 Sheila has been performing myriad styles of percussive step dance for the past 30 years.
 Based in Chelsea, Michigan, she is the dance instructor and choreographer for Fiddlers ReStrung and The Saline Fiddlers, has ongoing adult classes, and teaches at festivals and dance camps throughout the region.

-Jean Marie Learman-Lowe (flute, pennywhistle, recorder, squeezebox, guitar and vocals) adds many musical dimensions to La Compagnie.
+Jean Marie Learman-Lowe (flute, tin whistle, recorder, squeezebox, guitar and vocals) adds many musical dimensions to La Compagnie.
 She has performed in several musical groups and writes her own material.
 She is comfortable spinning a colorful story or belting out a sassy Irish sing-a-long or sailor chantey.
 A life-long performer, Jean Marie specializes in Maritime and Celtic music.
 Jean Marie is a retired public school teacher and composes many of her own songs.
 She grew up in Harbor Beach, Michigan.

-Genot Picor (guitar, mandolin, cittern, hammered dulcimer and vocals) danced three years with the Michigan Ballet Theater and has studied voice and movement at the Stratford Festival Theater, Stratford, Ontario.
-He specializes in early French-Quebecois music and assists Sheila with the interactive dance numbers.
-Born and raised in Michigan, Picor has traveled across the country and eastern Canada collecting regional stories, songs and dances.
-In 2015 he received a master's degree from Eastern Michigan University, Department of Speech, Media and Theatre, specializing in Interpretive Performance Studies.
+Genot Picor (guitar, Native American flute, cittern, hammered dulcimer, professional storyteller and vocals) danced three years with the Michigan Ballet Theater and has studied voice and movement at the Stratford Festival Theater, Stratford, Ontario.
+He assists Sheila with the interactive dance numbers.
+Born in Michigan, Picor has traveled across the country and eastern Canada.
+In 2015 he received a Master's Degree from Eastern Michigan University, Department of Speech, Media and Theatre, specializing in Interpretive Performance Studies.
 He is a retired public school teacher and writer for the Mackinac Journal, The Great Lakes Pilot and The Voyageur Press.